wistia/wistia-open-docs/_posts/data-api.md

 If successful, this method will respond with an empty HTTP 200 OK.

-If the specified video does not exist, this method will return an empty 404.
+If the specified (or English) captions do not exist for this video, this method will return an empty HTTP 404 Not Found.

-If there are no captions for the video, this method will return an empty 404.
+If the specified video does not exist, this method will return an empty HTTP 404 Not Found.

 ### Captions: Delete

 This method is for removing the captions file from a video altogether.

-<pre><code class="language-markup">DELETE https://api.wistia.com/v1/medias/<media-id>/captions</code></pre>
+<pre><code class="language-markup">DELETE https://api.wistia.com/v1/medias/{% raw %}<media-id>{% endraw %}/captions</code></pre>

 Parameter | Description
 ----------|------------